⫸ Introduction to Global Warming

 Greenhouse gases form a “blanket” around Earth that traps energy from the sun.
-The trapped energy makes the Earth’s atmosphere warm and disturbs the Earth’s climate.
+The trapped energy warms the Earth’s atmosphere and disturbs its climate.

 So, what does this mean for us?
 We’re already seeing more extreme weather events, like heat waves and hurricanes, which can cause serious damage.
 The longer we wait to address global warming, the worse things will get.
 We need to take action now if we want to protect our planet and future generations.